This addendum is mostly a compilation of common-sense items. Most "dog

 for those bringing the 4-legged family member.

-house treated for prevention.
+pest control.
 It is not because your dog is dirty or

 ill-kept.
 (If you want to bring the dog with you on vacation, you are the